Obama-Era Designer Responds After Trump Allegedly Calls the White House a 'Dump'

 President Trump incited outrage this week after it was reported that he allegedly told a group of members at his New Jersey golf club that the reason he visited so often was because “that White House is a real dump,” according to Golf.com.
 Trump has since tweeted that the report is “totally untrue.”

-Michael S. Smith, the Obama’s White House decorator, is speaking out about the president’s statement and his own feelings about America’s most famous home.
+Michael S. Smith, the Obamas' White House decorator, is speaking out about the president’s statement and his own feelings about America’s most famous home.

 RELATED: 7 Photos That Show the White House Is Definitely Not a ‘Dump’